 Date Developed: Unknown.
 Source: Northwest Center for Public Health Practice.
 Presenter(s): Victoria Holt, RN, MPH, PhD.
-Type: Interactive Modules.
+Type: Interactive Learning Tool.
 Level: Introductory.
 Length: 45 minutes.

 In this module, Dr. Victoria Holt discusses how to determine the cause of a disease or the positive effect of a health activity.
 She explains how inferring causality is a step-by-step process that requires a variety of information.

 Dr. Holt then presents seven guidelines to use in determining whether a specific agent or activity causes a health outcome and illustrates each guideline with a public health example.

 • Describe and distinguish between association and causality in epidemiology.

 • List and describe features of associations that support inferences of causality.